Ensono/amido.github.io/docs/nx/next/infra.md

 <details>
 <summary>Configure Infrastructure for your Next project</summary>

 The infrastructure generator will provide all the necessary tools and setup ready to host your application in a Kubernetes Cluster.
+You can also choose to opt in to OpenTelemetry auto instrumentation.

 ## Prerequisites